Shop Safety · 2–5 min talk

 Safety Reminders

-• Use approved lift points.
+• Lift only from approved lift points.

-• Use jack stands for support.
+• Use jack stands before working underneath.

 Ask the Crew

-• Are lift points identified for today’s work?
+• Are approved lift points being used?